-Leases, where the Group or the Company does not assume substantially all the risks and rewards of ownership are classified as operating leases and the leased assets are not recognised on the statement of financial position.
+Leases, where the Group or the Company did not assume substantially all the risks and rewards of ownership were classified as operating leases and the leased assets were not recognised on the statement of financial position.

-Payments made under operating leases are recognised in profit or loss on a straight-line basis over the term of the lease.
-Lease incentives received are recognised in profit or loss as an integral part of the total lease expense, over the term of the lease.
-Contingent rentals are charged to profit or loss in the reporting period in which they are incurred.
+Payments made under operating leases were recognised in profit or loss on a straight-line basis over the term of the lease.
+Lease incentives received were recognised in profit or loss as an integral part of the total lease expense, over the term of the lease.
+Contingent rentals were charged to profit or loss in the reporting period in which they were incurred.